 Blog:Beyond the Usual, Passive DEI Efforts in Tech

 2020.
-Just saying that number, this period in time, brings a flurry of various memories of impactful events at the pesonal, local, national and global levels.
+Just saying that number—associated with this specific period of time in human existence—brings a flurry of various memories of impactful events at the personal, local, national and global levels.
 One of these flurries that I'd like to briefly touch on today is

 tech, specifically, the prevalence of